anshulkhandekar/CRASHCourse/components/README.md

-# Reveille's RadarMap Component
+# CRASHCourse Component

 ## Description

-The `Reveille's RadarMap` component is a dual-layer React Leaflet visualization that displays campus traffic patterns with real-time filtering capabilities.
+The `CRASHCourse` component is a dual-layer React Leaflet visualization that displays campus traffic patterns with real-time filtering capabilities.

 ## Features